wenfanwu/schism-toolbox/README.md

-# SCHISM-toolbox (v1.0-beta)
+# SCHISM-toolbox (v1.1-beta)

 This is a MATLAB toolbox designed for the Semi-implicit Cross-scale Hydroscience Integrated System Model ([SCHISM](http://ccrm.vims.edu/schismweb/)).

-Last updated on 27 Aug 2023 by [Wenfan Wu](https://www.researchgate.net/profile/Wenfan-Wu/research), CCRM, Virginia Institute of Marine Science.
+Last updated on 6 Nov 2024 by [Wenfan Wu](https://www.researchgate.net/profile/Wenfan-Wu/research), CCRM, Virginia Institute of Marine Science.

+### New features!!!

+- work for mixed triangular/quadrangular grid
+- work for cartesian or geographic coordinates
+- map projection is allowed for variable visualization
+- nudging functions are provided.

+More details can be found in the [**Changelog.md**](./Changelog.md) file.

 ## Prerequisites